0x4242424243434343/0x4242424243434343/README.md

 # Justin
-I am a Security Auditor and Engineer, with 11 years’ experience in cybersecurity and eith as a penetration tester.
+I am a Security Auditor and Engineer, with over 12 years experience in cybersecurity and as a penetration tester.

-I am a core team member at Thesis Defense, the auditing arm of Thesis Inc, and have previously worked as a Security Auditor at Least Authority.
+I am a team member at Thesis Defense, the auditing arm of Thesis Inc, and have previously worked as a Security Auditor at Least Authority.
 I hold certifications as an Offensive Security Certified Professional (OSCP) and an Offensive Security Web Expert (OSWE).

 On this page you’ll find some of the highlights of my work.